Coggeshall: Road

 Coggeshall lies on the ancient Roman road of Stane Street.
 It is now serviced by the A120 road which follows the original road.
 Around 1982 a bypass was built around Coggeshall.
 Route A120 is part of European route E32.

 Rail

-The two nearest train stations are Braintree Freeport and Braintree.
-Services are operated by Greater Anglia.
+The nearest train station is Kelvedon.
+Services are run by Greater Anglia with an off-peak service of two trains per hour to London Liverpool Street, one train per hour to Ipswich and one train per hour to Colchester Town, with additional peak services on weekdays.

+A volunteer-run community bus COG1 runs between Coggeshall and Kelvedon on weekday mornings and evenings for commuters.

+Marks Tey railway station is also nearby and accessible by hourly bus from Coggeshall.